 Some say your college years are the most memorable years of your life.
 We put that to the test on a few of the players.
-In part one of four, Mikey Lopez is on the spot to see just how much he knows about his alma mater.
+In part three of four, Benny Feilhaber is up to see what he recalls about his alma mater.

-Jamila St. Ann: Mikey Lopez, where did you go to school?
+Jamila St. Ann: Benny Feilhaber, where did you go to school?
 (1 point)

 JS: What is your mascot and what is your mascot’s name?
 (2 points)